quelgeek/pyngres/examples/README.md

 a context manager makes sense are starting and ending Ingres sessions;
 starting and committing transactions, and changing and restoring lockmodes.)

+There is defensive checking where try-except would be more Pythonic.

 [^1]: "mostly slavish" meaning: apart from the above-noted effort to illustrate the use of the envHandle when calling IIapi_connect().